metabase/metabase/docs/developers-guide-osx.md

 sed -i '' -e 's!usr/bin/perl!usr/bin/env perl!' ./bin/osx-release
 ```

-You'll probably also want an Apple Developer ID Application Certificate in your computer's keychain (ask Cam).
+You'll probably also want an Apple Developer ID Application Certificate in your computer's keychain.
+You'll need to generate a Certificate Signing Request from Keychain Access, and have Sameer go to [the Apple Developer Site](https://developer.apple.com/account/mac/certificate/) and generate one for you, then load the file on your computer.

 After that, you are good to go:
 ```bash